Senior Living New Hampshire

 Are you having increased difficulty with shopping and other errands?

-Do you depend on others to assist in your activities of daily living?
+Do you depend on others to assist in your activities of daily living but consider yourself independent?

 Are you devoid of companionship?